 3. There is more getting than giving

-Marriages based on love and emotions do not keep scores.
-The focus on transactional relationships is definitely on getting returns on what one has invested in.
-As in arranged marriages, the emotions may come in at a later stage but initially, the transactional relationship psychology is all about receiving.
+In a healthy relationship based on love and intimacy, partners don’t keep scores.
+The focus of transactional love is definitely on getting returns on what one has invested.
+Transactional relationship psychology is all about receiving.
 Both partners do their bit to make the relationship work only as long as they continue to get what they were promised.

 4. Pre-nuptial agreements are common

 A prenuptial agreement specifies the terms and conditions of the marriage and what happens if either partner does not honor it.
 In cases of acrimonious divorces, a prenup becomes all the more important.
 In such cases, marriage is sealed not by wedding vows but by a legal document outlining who stands to gain what.